 ▲▲ Toledo Hill-capping former capital, with a wonderfully rich history, an outstanding cathedral, and works by hometown boy El Greco.

 ▲ Camino de Santiago Centuries-old pilgrimage route running across the top of Spain from France to Santiago, with stops at charming villages (Puente de la Reina, O Cebreiro) and interesting cities (Pamplona, Burgos, León).

 ▲ Salamanca Spain's quintessential university town, with the country's finest main square.

 ▲ Northwest of Madrid Sights ranging from El Escorial (imposing Inquisition palace of Spanish royalty) and the Valley of the Fallen (stern, underground Franco-era monument to the Spanish Civil War) to the pleasant towns of Segovia (with a towering Roman aqueduct) and Ávila (encircled by a medieval wall).

-▲ Córdoba Home to Spain's top surviving Moorish mosque, the Mezquita.
+▲ Córdoba Home to Spain's top surviving Moorish mosque, the huge and marvelous Mezquita.